neelamdwivedi-da/damlfinancetraining/Module3/CreatingAccounts.md

 1. Extract the list of observers into **observersSet**
 2. Create the account key using the custodian, owner and the label.
-3. Exercise Create choice on AccountFactory with Cid accountFactoryCid.
-Notice the controller for the account is assigned using Account.Controllers, which is a data record defined in DamlFinance.Interface.Account.Account module as shown below:
+3. Exercise **Create** choice on AccountFactory with Cid accountFactoryCid.
+Notice the controller for the account is assigned using **Account.Controllers**, which is a data record defined in DamlFinance.Interface.Account.Account module as shown below:

 ```
 data Controllers = Controllers